ruddyj2/SQL-Audit-Scripts/README.md

     SELECT name  FROM sys.sql_logins
      WHERE  is_policy_checked=0 OR is_expiration_checked = 0

-Refer to this [tip](/sqlservertip/1088/sql-server-login-properties-to-enforce-password-policies-and-expiration/) for more information about the "Enforce password policy" and the "Enforce password expiration" properties of the SQL Server Logins.
-This is also covered in another tip [here](/sqlservertip/1909/how-to-configure-password-enforcement-options-for-standard-sql-server-logins/).

 ### Check that Production and Test databases are segregated (on different SQL Servers)